librick/blog/content/blog/resume/index.md

 My name is Eric McDonald; technologist, software architect, and consultant.<br>
 I am also the CEO, founder, and owner of my own software consulting LLC.

-I have excellent interpersonal and communication skills.
-I have a broad body of computer science knowledge and experience.
-I strive for breath *and* depth of knowledge, recognizing a common time contraint.

 - I can communicate effectively.
 - I can elucidate technical problems for people from non-technical backgrounds.
 - I can change my opinions given compelling evidence for others.